MarkM2000/Final-Project/README.md

 Export the layers when it is ready to do so.
 Save as GeoPackage, and change the CRS to ESRI:102007.

 The source that is also used will be the Hawaii Geoportal.
 To access the link, click here: https://geoportal.hawaii.gov/

+Let's say I want to find information about lava.
+Select hazards, and then download the maps, and select the following: Volcano Lava Flow Hazard Zones (Buffer), Volcano Lava Flow Hazard Zones, and Volcano Lava Flow Hazard Zones (Line).
+Download as a GeoJSON file.